-This procedure is specific to addressing alleged underperformance of the administrative and/or management duties of Head Teachers.
+This procedure is specific to addressing alleged underperformance of teachers.
 It explains the steps in the process for dealing with cases of both short-lived and long-running underperformance.

-Separate to this procedure is the General Teaching Council Scotland (GTCS) Code of Practice on Competence which is used to address concerns relating to the performance of teaching ability and is linked to the GTCS Standard for Full Registration.
+This agreement should be in conjunction with the General Teaching Council Scotland (GTCS) Framework on Teacher Competence which is used to address concerns relating to the performance of teaching ability and is linked to the GTCS Standard for Full Registration.